-On our proprietary NuQTM technology is developed and the first beta-testing is complete.
+- The Company's first intended product, the NuQ-XTM test for the presence of circulating nucleosomes based on our proprietary NuQTM technology is developed and the first beta-testing is complete.
 However, this NuQ-XTM test has since been improved with a new antibodies combination and the Company will start beta-testing on this improved test in the first quarter of 2012.
-If beta-testing is successful, the test will be released into the RUO market as a research kit in the U.S. and Europe in the second quarter of 2012.

-- CE Marking (Europe): In preparation for release into the IVD market in Europe, the NuQ-XTM test is expected to undergo large scale retrospective clinical validations during 2012 which shall take approximately nine (9) months to complete.
+If beta-testing is successful, the test will be released into the RUO market as a research kit in the U.S. and Europe in the second quarter of 2012. - In-Vitro Diagnostics Market - CE Marking (Europe): In preparation for release into the IVD market in Europe, the NuQ-XTM test is expected to undergo large scale retrospective clinical validations during 2012 which shall take approximately nine (9) months to complete.
 Once the retrospective validations are completed, the test will be submitted for CE Mark approval.
-We estimate the cost of obtaining CE Marking will be approximately \$500,000 USD. - o FDA Approval (U.S.): FDA approval in the U.S. is expected to require longer large scale prospective clinical validation studies and these will also be commenced in 2012 and are expected to be completed in 2014.
+We estimate the cost of obtaining CE Marking will be approximately \$500,000 USD. - FDA Approval (U.S.): FDA approval in the U.S. is expected to require longer large scale prospective clinical validation studies and these will also be commenced in 2012 and are expected to be completed in 2014.
 When completed, the data will be submitted to the FDA for U.S. market approval.
 We estimate the cost of obtaining FDA approval will be approximately \$825,000 USD.